awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 Option 1 targets ease of deployment for end users. \
 Option 2 targets customization and ability to pick and choose individual components.

-:warning: In both options, we use a default email (`user@example.com`) and password (`12341234`).
+> Warning: In both options, we use a default email (`user@example.com`) and password (`12341234`).
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).

 ---
 **NOTE**

 `kubectl apply` commands may fail on the first try.
 This is inherent in how Kubernetes and `kubectl` work (e.g., CR must be created after CRD becomes ready).
-The solution is to simply re-run the command until it succeeds.
+The solution is to re-run the command until it succeeds.
 For the single-line command, we have included a bash one-liner to retry the command.

 ---